Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Conclusions

 To address this, we have also developed a simpler pseudo-kinematic model, which condenses the sophisticated nuances of terramechanics interaction into a small set of parameters.
 This control-oriented model accounts for both longitudinal and lateral slippage.
 We have devised an effective machine learning procedure to estimate these parameters, and its accuracy has been confirmed through experimental validation.
 Our analysis of the simulation model suggests that these parameters are directly influenced by the velocities of the tracks.
 This insight has been pivotal to our second and third contributions: a package of algorithmic solutions for trajectory control and path planning.

 For trajectory control, we have proposed a Lyapunov-based controller, extended with feed-forward compensation.
 Our analysis reveals that this controller effectively mitigates slippage effects with minimal computational overhead, thereby enhancing the tracking capabilities of tracked vehicles.
+The superior tracking performance, relative to a state-of-the-art unicycle controller, is validated through real-world indoor experiments conducted with a LIMO tracked robot operating on both a parquet floor and a low-friction soapy surface.

 The application of our control strategy allows the closed-loop system to approximate unicycle kinematics, paving the way for the adoption of simple and efficient planning algorithms based on Dubins manoeuvres~\cite{Laumond1998}.
 Equally straightforward is the use of a planning solution based on the analytical interpolation of $G^1$ curves.